 With the influx of large crowds in national parks, it’s worthwhile to consider a less-trafficked alternative.
 That might be a part of the park that’s less accessible (such as the Maze District in Canyonlands, where you’ll need a high-clearance vehicle to get in), or trails that are less popular than others within the park.
 Another option is to visit nearby state parks, national forests, and wilderness areas during busy times such as weekends and holidays.

 Around midday, the crowds can become unbearable at some of our nation’s most popular parks.
 Instead, opt to head to the park before sunup, catch a sunrise and an early morning hike, then leave the park during the middle of the day to explore other areas nearby before coming back in the evening for sunset, if you’re not too wiped out by then.
 Another option?
-Head out on a long-distance day hike or other excursion.
+Head out on a long-distance day hike or other excursion to avoid a crowded national park.
 If you plan to start as early as possible (either for sunrise or even earlier), you’ll beat the main rush and be far into the wilderness before parking lots and trails become full.

 If you plan on visiting a national park for several days, consider adding a backpacking overnight to your itinerary.
 Sleeping in a tent in the middle of the wilderness is a fantastic experience that shouldn’t be missed, and you can leave your RV or car camping tent at your campsite, pack your bags, and head off on your overnight adventure.
 Since national parks only allow for backcountry camping in designated areas, you’ll practically have the entire park to yourself at night.
 It’s a great way to experience a national park without the fuss of all the crowds.

-Another option is to stay just outside the park when planning your trip.
+Another option is to stay just outside the park when planning your trip so that you can avoid most of the crowds at national parks.
 KOA has campgrounds nearby most national parks, and most have amenities that you won’t find inside the park itself.
 Sometimes spending the afternoon at a pool away from the crowds is just what you need.

 National parks offer plenty of natural beauty, rich history, and adventure around every bend.
 Spend a little bit of time planning, and you won’t feel like you’re in a sea of people—even in the summer.